shubhambagwari/Deep-Learning-with-PyTorch-Neural-Style-Transfer/README.md

 # Deep-Learning-with-PyTorch-Neural-Style-Transfer

-Neural Style Transfer is a technique to apply stylistic features of a Style image onto a Content image while retaining the Content's overall structure and complex features.
-We will see how to create content and style models, compute content and style costs and ultimately run a training loop to optimize a proposed image which retains content features while imparting stylistic features from another image.
+Neural Style Transfer is an optimization technique used to take a content and a style image and blend them together so the output image looks like the content image but painted in the style of the style image.
+We will create artistic style image using content and given style image.
+We will compute the content and style loss function.
+We will minimize this loss function using optimization techniques to get an artistic style image that retains content features and style features.

 ### Introduction

-1. Import the Model
-2. Import Libraries and Helper Functions
+1. Set google colab runtime
+2. Loading VGG-19 pretrained model
-3. Image Preprocessing and Display
+3. Preprocess Image
-4. Content and Style Models
-5. Compute Content Cost
-6. Define Gram Matrix
-7. Compute Style Cost
+4. Deprocess Image
+5. Create content and style loss
+6. Get content,style features and create gram matrix
-8. Training Loop
+7. Training loop
-9. Plot the Results